DMCERTCE/TFTPD64_DOS/README.md

 # TFTPD64_DOS

 By sending a large DNS request similar to the one in the repository the application terminates causing DoS.
-The issue is related to an invalid values being passed to rep movsb.
+The issue is related to invalid values being passed to rep movsb.

 ![alt text](image-1.png)